Actindo-AG/Documentation/BigCommerce/Integration/02_ManageBigCommerceConnection.md

 ### Prerequisites

 - You have a *BigCommerce* customer account to login to *BigCommerce*.
-- You have created a *BigCommerce* shop.
+- You have created a *BigCommerce* store.

 ### Procedure